 We are also subject to credit risk due to concentration of our receivables from several significant customers.
 We generally do not require our customers to post collateral.
 The inability, delay or failure of our customers to meet their obligations to us due to customer liquidity issues or their insolvency or liquidation may adversely affect our business, financial condition, results of operations and cash flows.
-This risk may be further enhanced by the ongoing COVID-19 pandemic, the depressed commodity price environment, the reduced demand for oil and oilfield services and adverse macroeconomic conditions.
+This risk may be further enhanced by the impact of the COVID-19 pandemic, the volatility in commodity price environment, the uncertainty in the levels of demand for oil and oilfield services and adverse macroeconomic conditions.
 See Note 2.
 Basis of Presentation and Significant Accounting Policies-Accounts Receivable and -Concentrations of Credit Risk and Significant Customers and Note 18.
 Commitments and Contingencies-Litigation of our unaudited condensed consolidated financial statements.